June 03, 2020

 I think evolution has been like going from the CRMs of the world to this new age CDPs.
 But they are still SaaS services.
 I mean, you send everything to like Segment or mParticle or pretty much all the other CDPs.
 You send everything to them and you create your customer record in their platform.
 They keep all the data and they give you all the tooling to create audiences and all the things I was talking about.
 That’s the next phase of like CDP.

-That’s your platform where you want to bring all these data.
+That’s your platform where you want to bring all this data.
 That’s where we want to play.
 As I was saying earlier, I mean, build the customer profile in our data warehouse and we’ll give you the tools to get the data into your data warehouse and create all these audiences.
 Maybe downstream we’ll also build these ML models to create predict churn and so on.
 We’ll give you the tools, but the data stays on your data warehouse.
 That’s I think how the world will evolve around CDP.

 JM: Very interesting.
 Well, Soumya, what are the difficult engineering problems you’re working on right now?